In March 2021, this chapter was reviewed and updated and should be re-read.

 An accredited female interpreter may be required.
 Any interpreter should ideally be appropriately trained in relation to Female Genital Mutilation, and should not be a family member, nor someone known to the individual or who has influence in the individual's community.

-In England and Wales, criminal and civil legislation on Female Genital Mutilation is contained in the Female Genital Mutilation Act 2003 (‘the 2003 Act’).
+In England, Wales, and Northern Ireland criminal and civil legislation on FGM contained in the Female Genital Mutilation Act 2003 ('the 2003 Act').

 - Makes it illegal to practice Female Genital Mutilation in the UK;